A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: against Targeted Attacks on FL

 Here, $\lambda$ is a tradeoff parameter for assigning importance to the correct prediction of $\hat{y}$ and a low value of the cost function.
-For the present application, moderate accuracy of $\hat{y}$ is sufficient.
-Hence $\lambda$ can be chosen as a low value.
-Next, we describe the final algorithm.
+Higher $\lambda$ assigns high importance to the accuracy of $\hat{y}(x)$.
+It can be chosen using trial and error using the accuracy of $\hat{y}(x)$ on $D_{clean}$ which should be comparable to that of the global model $\bar{\phi}$.